-Where a person who makes a disclosure is implicated in misconduct, the protections in the PID Act apply in relation to the disclosure.
+- Where a person who makes a disclosure is implicated in misconduct, the protections in the PID Act apply in relation to the disclosure.
 However, the person is still personally liable for the consequences arising from their involvement in the improper conduct and/or detrimental action.
-In some circumstances, an admission may be a mitigating factor when considering disciplinary or other action.

-- Upon receiving notification from IBAC at the conclusion of an investigation, the Commissioner of State Revenue will, depending on the results, make the final decision on the advice of the Public Interest Disclosures Coordinator about whether disciplinary or other action is warranted against a discloser who is implicated in the public interest disclosure. - In all cases, where disciplinary or other action is contemplated, the Commissioner must be satisfied that: - The intention to proceed with disciplinary action is not causally connected to the making of the disclosure (as opposed to the content of the disclosure or other available information). - There are good and sufficient grounds that would fully justify action against any employees or contractors (who is not a discloser) in the same circumstances. - There are good and sufficient grounds that justify exercising any discretion to institute disciplinary or other action. - The Public Interest Disclosures Coordinator will thoroughly document the process including recording the reasons why the disciplinary or other action is being taken, and the reasons why the action is not retribution for making the disclosure.
+In some circumstances, an admission may be a mitigating factor when considering disciplinary or other action. - Where a person who makes a disclosure is implicated in misconduct, the protections in the PID Act apply in relation to the disclosure.
+However, the person is still personally liable for the consequences arising from their involvement in the improper conduct and/or detrimental action.
+In some circumstances, an admission may be a mitigating factor when considering disciplinary or other action. - In all cases, where disciplinary or other action is contemplated, the Commissioner must be satisfied that: - the intention to proceed with disciplinary action is not causally connected to the making of the disclosure (as opposed to the content of the disclosure or other available information) - there are good and sufficient grounds that would fully justify action against any employees or contractors (who is not a discloser) in the same circumstances - there are good and sufficient grounds that justify exercising any discretion to institute disciplinary or other action. - The Public Interest Disclosures Coordinator will thoroughly document the process including recording the reasons why the disciplinary or other action is being taken, and the reasons why the action is not retribution for making the disclosure.
 They will clearly advise the discloser of the proposed action to be taken, and of any mitigating factors taken into account.

-Confidentiality of disclosures
+Confidentiality of disclosers

-- A number of confidentiality obligations arise under the PID Act and other laws relating to receiving and investigating public interest disclosures. - If a disclosure is repeated to someone other than as provided for in this guide or permitted by the PID Act, the protections in the PID Act may be lost.
+- Confidentiality obligations arise under the PID Act and other laws relating to receiving and investigating public interest disclosures. - If a disclosure is repeated to someone other than as provided for in this guide or permitted by the PID Act, the protections in the PID Act may be lost.
 For example, if a disclosure is repeated to the media and the media reports the allegations, the discloser may not be protected from defamation action and may have breached confidentiality obligations. - Before considering a public interest disclosure, it is prudent for a potential discloser to consult IBAC.